splunk/public-o11y-docs/apm/apm-scenarios/troubleshoot-slow-traces.rst

 .. meta::
     :description: Alex uses Trace Analyzer to explore APM data from wide trends down to single traces to identify the cause and prevalence of slow traces.

 Alex, the site reliability engineer for Buttercup Games, receives a report of a customer who experienced slowness during checkout.
-To proactively improve customer experience, Alex uses Trace Analyzer to determine how pervasive the checkout slowness is.
+To proactively improve the customer experience, Alex uses Trace Analyzer to determine how pervasive the checkout slowness is.

 These are the steps Alex takes to determine how pervasive the checkout errors are: